Accenture/adop-docker-compose/provision/aws/ssl/README.md

  * Run export AWS_ACCESS_KEY_ID=\<aws secret key\>
  * Run export AWS_SECRET_ACCESS_KEY=\<aws access key\>
  * Run upload_certs.sh script.
 * Upload script generates ARN to which can be used to access the uploaded self signed certificate.
-This ARN is passed as a input parameter for swarm cluster cloudformation.
+This ARN is passed as a input parameter to ELBs performing SSL termination.

 ## Using the scripts for trusted certificates.
 TODO